samekeekz/weather-app2/README.md

 npm run dev
 ```

+The server will be running at http://localhost:3000

+### API keys and admin username and password is in .env file

 ## External APIs

 The `/weather` endpoint utilizes the following external APIs to gather weather and Wikipedia data.